 These days, Google is synonymous with search engines.
 When you need to find out some information it’s likely you go straight to Google for the answer.
-People even use Google as a verb, making comments along the lines of ‘let me Google that’.

 You may use other search engines like Bing and Yahoo!, but given Google’s superior analytical tools, webmaster tools and additional features like Google Docs, it’s pretty hard to bypass the search engine completely.

 But what if you’re missing out on accessing a target audience that simply doesn’t use Google that much?
 You could be neglecting tons of organic traffic just because you’re not implementing SEO strategies that will help you out on other search engines.